 - CARiD.
 Police officers, firefighters, EMTs, paramedics, and search and rescue workers can get an emergency services discount on car parts and accessories at CARiD.
 The amount of the discount is variable.
 To sign up, send an email to email@example.com, call 800-505-3274, or start a live chat session on the website.
 Have your ID available so you can provide your firefighter, EMT, paramedic, police, or rescue ID number.

 - General Motors.
-Not to be outdone, GM is offering discounts to first responders on the purchase or lease of a new Buick, Cadillac, Chevrolet, or GMC vehicle.
-The discount applies to police, firefighters, EMTs, paramedics, 911 dispatchers, and (through the end of June 2020) health care workers.
+GM is offering discounts to first responders on the purchase or lease of a new Buick, Cadillac, Chevrolet, or GMC vehicle.
+The discount applies to police, firefighters, EMTs, paramedics, and 911 dispatchers.
 To get the discount, choose the vehicle you want online, receive an authorization number, and take it to your local dealership.

 - Volkswagen.
 Active U.S. first responders and members of the military are entitled to a $500 cash bonus toward the purchase or lease of select Volkswagen vehicles.
 This discount applies through Jan.
 4, 2021.
 Contact your local dealer for details.